Contributor: Suzanne Riordan. Lesson ID: 13152

 Then Benteen met Reno on his retreat, and Reno begged him to stay with him and help him.

-Benteen has been criticized for not rushing back to help Custer right away.
+Benteen has been criticized for not rushing back to help Custer immediately.

 You'll have a chance to do some research and learn more about Benteen's decision in the Got It? section.